Xide County: Climate

 The climate of Xide County belongs to the transition zone between the Yajiang warm temperate zone and the subtropical climate zone of Xichang and Batang.
 It is dry but not cold in winter and cool but rainy in summer.
 The complex topography in the county results in an obvious three-dimensional climate.
-The annual average temperature is 14°C, the average temperature in July is 20.8°C, and the average temperature in January is 5.7°C. The average annual sunshine hours is 2016 hours, and the average annual rainfall is 1034.2 mm.
+The annual average temperature is 14 °C, the average temperature in July is 20.8 °C, and the average temperature in January is 5.7 °C. The average annual sunshine hours is 2016 hours, and the average annual rainfall is 1034.2 mm.
 The rainfall from mid-May to mid-October accounts for 87.3% of the annual rainfall.

+Administrative divisions

+Xide County comprises 7 towns and 6 townships.

 Population

 In 2018, the birth rate of Xide County was 15.26‰, the death rate was 4.57‰, and the natural population growth rate was 10.69‰.
 At the time of the seventh national census in 2020, the resident population of Xide County was 158,139.
 Among them, men accounted for 50.58%, women accounted for 49.42, and the sex ratio was 102.35.
-0-14 years old accounted for 33.62%, 15-59 years old accounted for 56.96%, over 60 years old accounted for 9.42%, of which over 65 years old accounted for 7.25%.
+0–14 years old accounted for 33.62%, 15–59 years old accounted for 56.96%, over 60 years old accounted for 9.42%, of which over 65 years old accounted for 7.25%.

 There are mainly four ethnic groups in Xide County: Yi, Han, Hui, and Tibetan.
 The majority of the population in Xide County is Yi, accounting for 91.49% of the total population in 2018.
 Agriculture is the mainstay, and animal husbandry is supplemented.
 Since the early Qing Dynasty, the number of Hui people who moved to Minzhu Village, Mianshan Town, increased from 78 people in 13 households in 1985 to 101 people in 2006; Xide Tibetan people moved in from Shigatse, Tibet, and stayed in Hong Kong.
-Xuejiabaozi, the second group of Sijin Village, Mozhen, has been through 9 generations, and in 2006 there were 17 households with 66 people.
+Xuejia Baozi, the second group of Sijin Village, Mozhen, has been through 9 generations, and in 2006 there were 17 households with 66 people.